Israelolatunji/BRAIN-STROKE-ANALYSIS/README.md

 ---

 ## **Overview**
 Stroke is one of the leading causes of death worldwide.

+Stroke occurs due to a decrease in oxygen to the brain.
+This can be due to a bleed or blockage in the brain’s blood supply.
+Immediate emergency treatment may help prevent life threatening consequences.

 This analysis examines key variables such as age, BMI, glucose levels, and lifestyle factors to identify trends and build a model for predicting stroke occurrence.

 ---